CHRISTIANITY

 • And again, I do believe in “Magic” — somehow, cause and effect is not absolute…

-31. I’ve been amazed at the Bible’s apparent agreement with scientific discoveries — especially, where the stars were in 2BC…
+30. And, I’ve been amazed at the Bible’s apparent agreement with scientific discoveries — especially, where the stars were in 2BC…